Effective use of Backlog's API

 Get with PHP $response = file_get_contents('https://xxx.backlog.jp/api/v2/users/myself?apiKey=abcdefghijklmn');

-The hardest part is figuring out which API to use, as there are many functions and the API is well-established.
+The most difficult part is figuring out which API to use, as there are many features and the API is well-developed.

 CRUD operations